-There are a handful of researchers focused on the rise of far-right ideology globally.
-In 2020, Vincent Auger, a political science professor, published an article, "Right-Wing Terror: A Fifth Global Wave?"
-In his article, Auger argues that violence committed by individuals and groups associated with far-right ideologies is increasing globally.
+There are a handful of researchers focused on the rise of Far-Right ideology globally.
+In 2020, Vincent Auger, a political science professor, published an article, Right-Wing Terror: A Fifth Global Wave?19 In his article, Auger argues that violence committed by individuals and groups associated with Far-Right ideologies is increasing globally.
 There is also research on American Culture Wars nationally.
-In 2021, Brookings Institute, a centrist think tank, published a report titled, Is the U.S. headed for another Civil War?
-It analyzed data collected by a national survey, which asked the question "is another civil war likely?"
-The survey found that a plurality of Americans (46%) believe that a future civil war is likely.
+In 2021, Brookings Institute, a centrist think tank, published a report titled, Is the U.S. headed for another Civil War?20 It analyzed data collected by a national survey, which asked the question "is another civil war likely?"
+The survey found that a plurality of Americans

+(46%) believe that a future civil war is likely.
 Diving deeper, the authors found that a civil war seemed more likely for younger people (53%), than for older ones (31%), and for those residing in the American South (49%).
-Other contributions include, a National Education Association report, The Culture War's Impact on Public Schools, which argues that political attacks on inclusive curriculum divides communities and undermines public education.
-The authors add that the targeting of public education is largely funded and supported by ultraconservatives.
+Other contributions include, a National Education Association article, The Culture War's Impact on Public Schools, which argues that political attacks on inclusive curriculum divides communities and undermines public education.21 The article adds that the targeting of public education is largely funded and supported by ultraconservatives.

-A policy paper published by the center-right think tank, American Enterprise Institute, outlines and addresses the ideal American education system according to conservatives.
-The paper largely ignores the issue of gun violence and focuses instead on parental shared values including responsibility, community, and selfdetermination.
+A policy paper published by the center-right think tank, American Enterprise institute, outlines and addresses the ideal American education system according to conservatives.22 The paper largely ignores the issue of gun violence and focuses instead on parental shared values including responsibility, community, and self-determination.

-While scholars address American issues such as youth violence, gun violence, and Culture Wars, there is a lack of research on the influence of far-right conservatism on public school students.
+While scholars address American issues such as youth violence, gun violence, and culture wars, there is a lack of research on the influence of Far-Right Conservatism on public school students.
 For years, ultra-conservatives have perpetuated gun violence in America with extremist beliefs on gun laws and a staunch protection of the Second Amendment.